bohendo/blog-content/philosophy/truth.md

 ### Objective Reality

+**aka The Realm of Order**

 **aka The Universe**

 **aka The Mind of God**

-Objective truths are true if we can verify them in objective reality.
+Objective reality plays out in a perfect, beautiful dance. **Objective reality is perfectly consistent.** Well, as far as We've been able to tell.
+The inside of black holes is still an open question.

 We could also refer to objective truths as "empirical truths" because they depend on going out into the real world and seeing for ourselves how things really are.

-We could walk out of our house right now, look up at the sky and be somewhat certain in the objective truth of "the sky is blue" (or in the objective falsity of this statement if it happens to be stormy).
+I could walk out of my house right now, look up at the sky and be somewhat certain in the objective truth of "the sky is blue" (or maybe in the objective falsity of this statement if it's stormy).

-(I say "somewhat certain" because there are fundamental limits to what we can know about objective reality.
-We could be plugged into a simulation in which every possible experiment points to the conclusion that the sky is blue but maybe in a higher level reality the sky is on fire or something.
-But, for the rest of this essay we'll set aside the possibility that reality is fundamentally different than it appears.)
+I say "somewhat certain" because there are fundamental limits to what we can know about objective reality.
+We could be plugged into a simulation in which every possible experiment points to the conclusion that the sky is blue but maybe in some higher level reality the sky is on fire.
+Objective reality is the highest level of non-subjective reality.

-Entropy is a bit non-obvious but, if you manage to wrap your head around it & run experiments, you'll find that it's among the deepest objective truths that we know.
-And, objectively, the global increase in entropy will remain true no matter what I subjectively believe to be true.

 Reality is that which, when subjectively false, is still objectively true.